 T-Shirt Design Tool Integration for Ecommerce Stores: Let your customers customize their own products.
 The app is directly integrated into the purchase flow of your eCommerce Store.

-Today, in this post we are going to talk about fabric and the best options for each printing technique.
+Today, in this post we are going to talk about fabric and the best options for each printing process.
 But first, let’s learn a few bits about fabrics and its types.
 Here we will discuss the types of fabric that are natural and synthetic.

 A natural fabric has been there since the beginning of civilization.
 You would love to hear that there are strands of cotton which has been found in Mexico and Pakistan which date back to 5000 BC and the oldest known piece of wool dates back to 1500 BC which was excavated in Denmark.

 As the name suggests, these fabrics come from plants and animals.
 The fibers are extracted from the natural resources and through other processes turned into textile.

 Here are some plant extracted fibers such as Abaca, Bamboo, Coir (Coconut), Cotton, Linen (Flax), Hemp, Jute, Piña (Pineapple), Ramie, Sisal, Animal

 Here are some animal fibers such as Camel hair, Cashmere, Mohair, Silk, Wool, Alpaca, Angora, Goat, Llama, Sheep, Vicuña

 As the name suggests, these are man-made textiles.
 The first synthetic fabric ever made was in the early 1800s by Sir Joseph Wilson Swan, an English physicist, chemist, and inventor.
 He chemically modified the fiber found in the tree bark.

 Synthetic fabrics have had a bad reputation for being plastic-like but, nowadays they have become nearly identical to natural fabrics.
 The only way to tell the difference is by looking at the label.
 They breathe well and are also sustainable.